 This course will provide students with a working understanding of the basic chemical properties of the macro and micronutrients that make up ingredients.
 Emphasis will be on the functional properties of ingredients in the kitchen and reactions occurring during meal preparation.
 Lab sections will provide hands-on learning opportunities that illustrate how the underlying chemistry of cooking can be used to hone traditional techniques and expand the creative palette of the chef.
 Topics include flavor reactions, solution chemistry, chemistry of volatile compounds, and enzymatic activity in foods.

-Culinary Science: Principles and Applications (CUSC-200) and Science Fundamentals (MTSC-115).
-Prerequisite or Corequisite
+Culinary Science: Principles and Applications (CUSC-200), Science Fundamentals (MTSC-115), and 30 credits of culinary arts or baking and pastry arts labs.